turbo-src/gitea-demo/README.md

 # Demo

 This repository is for testing of turbosrc.
+It can be on Github, Gitlab, or even a self-hosted Gitea instance.